Types of Autism: DSM-4, DSM-5, and Autism Spectrum Disorder Explained

 We provide:

-- Virtual autism assessments for adults in most U.S. states
+- Virtual adult autism assessments nationwide

 - Neurodivergent-affirming therapy